-As a parent or guardian, you have a big impact on your teenager’s life and the decisions they make.
+As a parent, guardian or family member, you have a big impact on your teenager’s life and the decisions they make.
 There are many ways in which you can help reduce the chance that your teenager uses alcohol, tobacco or other drugs.
 The tips below are based on what we know works for parents of Aboriginal and/or Torres Strait Islander youth.

 1. Be supportive

 Provide a supportive environment at home by being aware of pressures and strains in your teenager’s life.
 It is important to be aware of things that are causing them stress or worry.
 The more stresses and worries your teenager has in their lives, the more likely they are to use alcohol, tobacco and other drugs.
 The things that could be worrying or stressing your teenager may include: